Adding apps to your account is a great way to leverage Box’s open platform to do even more with your content. Plus, you can pick as many as you like.

 - We’re always partnering with third-party developers to bring you more useful apps, so do keep an eye on the list of available ones in the App Gallery.

 - Available: If an app here is set to Available, your users can add it to their Box accounts.
 This is the default setting for all Box apps.

 - Added by Default: This setting automatically adds the app to your users' Box accounts.
 Use this setting if you want all of your users to be able to access a specific application immediately, or if your team is already using it and you need to link it by default to your account.

 Three options are available for added third-party apps:

 - Default Editor

 - To disable all published applications by default, check Disable published third party apps by default.
-When this box is checked, all published applications are disabled by default unless you add them to the text box below.
 Published applications include all applications in the Box App Gallery and in the Admin Console under Apps > Box Apps & Integrations.

 - To disable Web app integrations that do not use a secure connection, check Require web app integrations to use secure connections (SSL).

-- To select which applications to use for viewing Word, PowerPoint, and Excel Office files, click Default Editor.
+- Select which applications to use for viewing Word, PowerPoint, and Excel Office files

 To enable or disable Box applications, in the left-hand sidebar of your Admin Console, click Apps.
 Then in the top of the window, click Box Apps & Integrations.